Blouinbishop/Digital-Clock/README.md

 To use the Java Clock Program, follow these steps:

 ### Prerequisites
-- Java Development Kit (JDK) installed on your machine.
+- Java Development Kit (IDE) installed on your machine.

 ### Usage
 1. Clone the repository to your local machine: